TheOpenScienceNerd/jupyterlite-sharing-models/README.md

 ![Deploy your own](img/actions.gif)

-By default the build is trigged on any commit to the `main` branch.
+By default the build is triggered on any commit to the `main` branch.
 Push a small commit and it will trigger the build.
 This will take a few minutes.
 Your site will be published under https://{USERNAME}.github.io/{DEMO_REPO_NAME}

-## 5. How to install extra packages supporting your DES model. 📦
+## 4. How to install extra packages. 📦

 The repo contains two environment files.
-To install more dependencies for your DES model and analysis you need to edit the ``environment.yml`` file.
+To install more dependencies for your model and analysis you need to edit the ``environment.yml`` file.

 The template ``environment.yml`` is as follows: